Types of socialism: Leninism and Marxism–Leninism

 Vladimir Lenin never used the term Leninism, nor did he refer to his views as Marxism–Leninism.
-However, his ideas diverged from classical Marxist theory on several important points (see the articles on Marxism and Leninism for more information).
+However, his ideas diverged from classical Marxist theory on several important points.
 Bolshevik communists saw these differences as advancements of Marxism made by Lenin.
 After Lenin's death, his ideology and contributions to Marxist theory were termed "Marxism–Leninism", or sometimes only "Leninism".
 Marxism–Leninism soon became the official name for the ideology of the Comintern and of Communist parties around the world.